KamrulSumon/Projects-Coding-Sample/Spring-Boot/README.md

 5. Calculate and display some statistics on the user-selected group: minimum rating, maximum rating, and average rating.

-NOTE: Special thanks for one interviewer who aked me to do this project
+NOTE: Special thanks to one interviewer who aked me to do this project